common-security-standards

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Enforce universal security protocols for safe, resilient software.
-Use when implementing authentication, encryption, authorization, input validation, secret management, or any security-sensitive feature across any language or framework. (triggers: **/*.ts, **/*.tsx, **/*.go, **/*.dart, **/*.java, **/*.kt, **/*.swift, **/*.py, security, encrypt, authenticate, authorize)About this skill
+Use when implementing authentication, encryption, authorization, input validation, secret management, or any security-sensitive feature across any language or framework. (triggers: **/*.ts, **/*.tsx, **/*.go, **/*.dart, **/*.java, **/*.kt, **/*.swift, **/*.py, security, encrypt, authenticate, authorize)Key capabilities

 Security Standards